-- Fantastic entry-level opportunity to learn and grow into an operations specialist
+- A fantastic entry-level opportunity to learn and grow into an operations specialist

 - Great office location (Tower Hill)

-- A range of social events outside of work (We are having our Christmas party in London this year but open to suggestions for the summer iteration!)
+- A range of social events outside of work (we are having our Christmas party in London this year but are open to suggestions for the summer iteration!)

 - An opportunity to have a massive positive impact on how graduates find careers and roles they actually want!

-This is the part where you need to persuade the candidate that they should work for you over other companies with similar psoitions.
+This is the part where you need to persuade the candidate that they should work for you over other companies with similar positions.
 Graduates tend to react well to this section as it is a way of showing the friendlier side to the company.
-Whether it be unlimited office coffee, weekly team breakfasts or monthly socials – these are all the things candidates love hearing about!
+Whether it’s unlimited office coffee, weekly team breakfasts or monthly socials – these are all things candidates love hearing about!

 - What is the team and office culture like?